-9.4 Penalty Kick
+10.4 Penalty Kick

-- 9.4.1 A penalty kick takes place after a grave offense happens. - 9.4.2 The kicking procedure consists of the following steps: - 1.
-All robots as well as the ball are removed from the field. - 2.
+A penalty kick takes place after a grave offense happens.

+The kicking procedure consists of the following steps:

+- 1. All robots as well as the ball are removed from the field. - 2.
 The offending ("kicking") team places a robot inside its own penalty area, rotated towards its own goal.
 A ball is placed at the central neutral spot. - 3.
 The offending ("kicking") team turns their robot on.
-The robot needs to stay still for the next 5 seconds.

-- 4. During these 5 seconds the defending team places a robot which is turned off inside its own penalty area. - 5.
+The robot needs to stay still for the next 5 seconds. - 4.
+During these 5 seconds the defending team places a robot which is turned off inside its own penalty area. - 5.
 In order to score a goal, the offending team's robot needs to move the ball inside the opponents goal.
-It needs to do so in at most 15 seconds and while staying within the center circle once it touches the ball. - 9.4.3 If the offending team's robot moves before the 5 seconds pass, the result is automatically no goal.
-Once the penalty kick finishes, the game continues with a Rule 1.3, Kick-off, with the defending team kicking-off.
+It needs to do so in at most 15 seconds and while staying within the center circle once it touches the ball.

+If the offending team's robot moves before the 5 seconds pass, the result is automatically no goal.
+Once the penalty kick finishes, the game continues with a Section 2.3, with the defending team kicking-off.

-9.5 Further information on International Competition
+10.5 Further information on International Competition

-- 9.5.1 All teams qualified to the international competition must share their designs, both hardware and software, with all present and future participants.
+All teams qualified for the international competition must share their designs, both hardware and software, with all present and future participants.
 These teams are also required to send a digital portfolio before the competition.
-Further details on how will be provided by the Organizational Committee. - 9.5.2 During the competition days of the International Competition (as well as before the event) the team members are responsible for checking all relevant information published by the Soccer Organizational Committee, General Chairs, or any other RoboCup official. - 9.5.3 Teams competing in the International Competition can receive awards for their performance.
+Further details on how will be provided by the Organizational Committee.

+During the competition days of the International Competition (as well as before the event) the team members are responsible for checking all relevant information published by the Soccer Organizational Committee, General Chairs, or any other RoboCup official.

+Teams competing in the International Competition can receive awards for their performance.
 These awards are decided and introduced by the Organizational Committee, which publishes all necessary details well before the actual event.
-In the past years they were awarded for best poster, presentation, robot design, team spirit and individual games. - 9.5.4 Note that as stated in Rule 6.5, Spirit, it is not whether you win or lose, but how much you learn that counts!
+In the past years they were awarded for best poster, presentation, robot design, team spirit, and individual games.

+Note that as stated in Section 7.5, it is not whether you win or lose, but how much you learn that counts!

-9.6 Intro League
+10.6 Intro League

-- In order to help newcomers experience the RoboCupJunior Soccer competition, the TC would like to encourage local regional competitions to include a so called "Intro League".
-Although such a league will not be part of the international competition, the TC still believes that it is worthwile to make it part of regional and super-regional competitions.
-Each regional and super-regional competition will likely have its specific rules for the rules but the TC would like to suggest they contain the following: - The Intro League should be at least to some extend based on the RoboCupJunior Soccer rules - Only competitions that did not previously participate in an international (that is not a regional or super-regional) competition are allowed to take part. - It may be worth creating two sub-leagues: a 2v2 one where two robots from one team play agains two robots from the other, and a 1v1 one where both teams play with just one robot. - The Intro League should ignore the Out of Bounds rule.
-When robots go out of bounds, the referee should put them back in. - The robots should be created from official Lego or Fishertechnik kits, except for sensors necessary for robots to be able to find the ball (i.e. ball detector) and the orientation of the field (i.e. compass). - The robots should be limited in size to 22,4cm by 22,4cm by 22,4cm (all measurements +/1cm).
+In order to help newcomers experience the RoboCupJunior Soccer competition, the TC would like to encourage local and/or regional competitions to introduce and offer a so called "Intro League".
+Although such a league will not be part of the international competition, the TC believes that it is worthwhile to make it part of regional and super-regional competitions.
+Each regional and super-regional competition could have its specific rules but the TC would like to suggest they contain the following:

+- The Intro League should be based on the RoboCupJunior Soccer rules. - Only competitors that did not previously participate in an international (that is not a regional or super-regional) competition are allowed to take part. - It may be worth creating two sub-leagues: a 2v2 sub-league where two robots from one team play against two robots from the other, and a 1v1 sub-league where both teams play with just one robot. - The Intro League should ignore the Out of Bounds rule.
+When robots go out of bounds, the referee should put them back in. - The robots should be created from a commercial robot kit(s) widely available in a specific region, except for sensors necessary for robots to be able to find the ball (i.e. ball detector) and the orientation of the field (i.e. compass). (see the sample Intro League rules below) - The robots should be limited in size to 22.4cm by 22.4cm by 22.4cm (all measurements +/1cm).
 There shall be no weight limit.